dddrrreee/cs140e-23win/notes/mode-bugs/README.md

         bl  clean_reboot

-AFAIK, this is correct.
-But if we compile and run:
+Unfortunately if we compile and run we get a weird assertion failure
+message:

     % make BUG=bug4
     listening on ttyusb=</dev/ttyUSB0>